ansible-community/awx-operator-helm/README.md

 | `AWX.postgres` | configurations for the external postgres secret | - |

 The `AWX.postgres` section simplifies the creation of the external postgres secret.
 If enabled, the configs provided will automatically be placed in a `postgres-config` secret and linked to the `AWX` resource.
 For proper secret management, the `AWX.postgres.password` value, and any other sensitive values, can be passed in at the command line rather than specified in code.
 Use the `--set` argument with `helm install`.
-Supplying the password this way is not recommended for production use, but may be helpful for initial PoC.
+Supplying the password this way is not recommended for public-facing workloads, but may be helpful for initial PoC.

 ### extraDeploy